networknt/light-4j/README.md

 It is 44 times faster than the most popular microservices platform Spring Boot embedded Tomcat and use only 1/5 of memory.
-Here is the [benchmark](https://github.com/networknt/light-java-example/tree/master/performance) results compare with Spring Boot, Nodejs and Golang.
+Here is the [benchmark](https://github.com/networknt/light-java-example/tree/master/performance) results compare with Spring Boot and other microservices frameworks.

 ### Provide middleware components to address cross cutting concerns.
 * Plugin architecture for startup/shutdown hooks and middleware components